-Before you purchase a fence, you will need to figure out your dog’s motivations.
+Before purchasing a fence, you must figure out your dog’s motivations.

 Getting inside a dog’s head isn’t easy, but if you watch its behavior (especially if you catch the dog trying to escape), you can get a feel for what’s happening.